 2. Selling after a dip in performance

-It might seem like common sense, but selling your business on the back of a major decline in performance is a very poor strategy.
+It might seem like common sense, but selling your website or business on the back of a major decline in performance is a very poor strategy.
 This is because you introduce an element of risk and uncertainty in the eyes of potential acquirers.